o4farooq/o4farooq/README.md

 🔧 **Mechanical Engineering Student @ University of Waterloo**
 📍 Based in Toronto, ON | Passionate about design, robotics, and manufacturing
-🚀 Currently contributing to **Tesla Cybertruck** production as a Manufacturing Engineering Intern at ALMAG Aluminum
+🚀 Currently a Manufacturing Engineering Intern at ALMAG Aluminum

 ---